regularentropy/nspm/README.md

 # ❓ About :

-nanopm is a cross-platform command line password manager written in Go.
+nanopm is a secure, cross-platform command line password manager written in Go.

 # 💡 Features:

-1. Database encryption via AES-256
+1. Database encryption using AES-256
-2. Categories for entries
+2. Categorization of entries
-3. Ability to have an unlimited number of entries between unlimited categories
+3. Unlimited number of entries across unlimited categories
 4. Ability to move entries between categories
-5. Ability to generate strong password for the entries
+5. Password generator for creating strong passwords for entries

 # 🖥️ Screenshots:
 ![image](https://github.com/regularenthropy/nanopm/assets/89523758/ace53eee-a396-4009-8eb8-1731be01e072)

 # 🛠️ Installation:
-Nanopm can be downloaded from releases on Github or compiled manually.
+You can download Nanopm from the releases page on Github or compile it manually.
+To compile it manually, follow these steps:

-To do this, follow the steps below:
 ```
 Linux:
     sudo make install